Start a business in dubai, UAE: Step-by-Step Guide in 2022

 Choosing the legal form for your company is an important decision when starting a business in UAE.
 It sets the tone and structure for dealing with profits and losses and how you should organise your resources and assets.
 Decide the legal form or your company structure during the initial stages of planning.
 This will help provide a layout for your company.
 You cannot apply for your business license unless you decide your company’s legal form.
 Following are some of the legal forms or company structures under which you can register your business in the UAE:

-Get approval for your Company Name and Activity
+4. Get approval for your company name and activity

 The Department of Economic Development (DED) must approve the trade name for your company before you can move ahead and start the process of your company set-up in the UAE.
-Along with your company name, your selected business activity also goes through approval during this stage.
-Once you receive the approvals, you will have to submit documents to apply for your UAE trade license.
+Along with your company name, your selected business activity also goes through an approval during this stage.
+Once you receive the approvals, you will have to submit documents to apply for your UAE trade license and begin the process of opening a company in Dubai.

 There are four types of trade licenses in the UAE, also called business licenses, that you can choose from: